Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Sulforaphane

 Sulforaphane is a sulfur-containing compound found in cruciferous vegetables such as broccoli, cauliflower, and kale.
-It has been studied for its potential health benefits, including its role in lifespan extension.
+It has been studied for its potential health benefits, including its role to increase lifespan.

 Studies on animal models have suggested that sulforaphane may have anti-aging effects by improving cellular function and reducing inflammation.
 For example, a study on mice found that sulforaphane improved cognitive function and reduced oxidative stress in the brain.
 Another study on worms showed that sulforaphane increased lifespan and improved various age-related markers, such as muscle function and oxidative stress.